pelmered/filament-money-field/README.md

 - Filament 3.0 or higher
 - [PHP Internationalization extension (intl) ](https://www.php.net/manual/en/intro.intl.php)
 - The database column should be a integers with minor units (i.e. cents) and not a float (Floats should never be used for storing money).

+## Key features

+- Fully localized money fields in most locales.
+Report in an issue if you find a locale that is not working as expected.
+- Includes fully localized:
+  - Input field with currency symbols and (optional) input mask.
+  - Column for tables.
+  - Entry for infolists.
+- Comprehensive test suite.
+- Configure currency and locale globally or per field.
+- Validation rules for valid numeric input, and min/max values.
+- A [money formatter class](https://github.com/pelmered/filament-money-field/blob/main/src/MoneyFormatter.php) that could be used in your project.

 ## Installation